stargazingv3/auto-muter/README.md

 ## How it works

 The application uses `pyannote.audio` for speaker diarization to distinguish between different speakers in real-time.
-When the target speaker is detected, it uses `pulsectl` to mute the system audio.
+When the target speaker is detected, it sets the tab value to 0.
 When the target speaker stops talking, the audio is unmuted.

 ## TODO Checklist